FontysOpenRemote/custom-project-tree-org/TreeOrgTutorial.md

 #### RouteResponse

-The RouteResponse class holds the response data including the Google Maps URL and the ordered list of assets.
+The `RouteResponse` class encapsulates the data returned from the OpenRouteService API, including the Google Maps URL for the optimized route and the ordered list of assets.
+This structured response makes it easy to present the optimized route to end-users and integrate it with other parts of the system.
 <details>
 <summary>View Code</summary>